 | Lakshmipriya Devi delivers her acceptance speech as *Boong* wins Best Children’s & Family Film at the BAFTA Awards 2026 in London. |

-The film premiered in the Discovery section at the Toronto International Film Festival 2024 and later screened at major festivals including Warsaw, MAMI Mumbai, and the Indian Film Festival of Melbourne.
-At the BAFTAs, it triumphed over internationally acclaimed contenders, further cementing its global impact.
+The film first premiered in the Discovery section of the Toronto International Film Festival (TIFF) 2024 before travelling to several prestigious international festivals, including the Warsaw International Film Festival, MAMI Mumbai Film Festival, and the Indian Film Festival of Melbourne.
+At the BAFTA Awards, Boong emerged victorious over acclaimed international contenders, underscoring its universal appeal and emotional depth.

 ALSO READ: Coffin Rally to Be Held in Honour of Late BJP MLA Vungzagin Valte

-In her emotional acceptance speech, Lakshmipriya Devi began with the Manipuri greeting “Khurumjari” and dedicated the award to Manipur.
-She prayed for peace to return to her homeland and expressed hope that internally displaced children - including the young actors in the film - would regain their joy, innocence and dreams.
-Emphasising humanity and forgiveness, she described the moment as reaching “the summit of a mountain we never knew we were climbing.”
+In an emotional acceptance speech, director Lakshmipriya Devi began with the traditional Manipuri greeting "Khurumjari" and dedicated the award to the people of Manipur.
+She expressed hope for lasting peace in her homeland and prayed that children displaced by the ongoing conflict—including the young actors featured in the film—would once again experience happiness, security, and the freedom to dream.